jdmar3-comp426/a99-apirates/docs/planning.md

+# Planning Documentation

-Scourge of the Seven Seas
+Name: Scourge of the Seven Seas

-Cookie Clicker - Pirate-themed
+Cookie Clicker - Pirate-Themed

 Clicking does damage to some displayed enemy
     - Each click -> lowers enemy health